Twenty Princes Street

 The Conclusion – Dessert

-As we were eating out main course we could see table after table presented with a dessert bubbling with ice and set alight and we thought – that’s the dessert we want.
-Turns out it was the ‘Fire and Ice’ part Banoffee pie part baked Alaska, the dry ice beneath the dish represented the ice and the dessert is sprayed with brandy and set alight.
+As we were eating our main course we could see table after table presented with a dessert bubbling with ice and set alight and we thought – that’s the dessert we want.
+Turns out it was the ‘Fire and Ice’ part Banoffee pie part baked Alaska, the dry ice beneath the dish represented the ice and the dessert was sprayed with brandy and set alight.
 Quite the party piece.
 We paired it up with their Dark Chocolate & Cointreau Tart again a good choice for a dessert option.

 dsc09369